 We also need to look at opening up the market place more to encourage innovation, compared to other industries, it’s a relatively limited market place as it’s very difficult for other companies to establish themselves without established nuclear credentials.

 In your experience, what are the benefits and disadvantages of delaying decommissioning?
 And does one outweigh the other?

 To me, it’s fairly obvious that the sooner you tackle your decommissioning challenge, the more cost effective it will be.

-Talking in terms of the recent news coverage of the next French president’s decommissioning issue… (here Ivan refers to the new French president’s inherited problem of over 50 ageing French nuclear reactors that need to be decommissioned without effecting the country’s foreseeable energy supply)… it’s very difficult for politicians working within short political timeframes to work to the longer timescales of nuclear decommissioning – Sellafield, for example, could take up to one hundred years to be fully decommissioned.
+Talking in terms of the recent news coverage of the next French president’s decommissioning issue… (here Ivan refers to the new French president’s inherited problem of over 50 ageing French nuclear reactors that need to be decommissioned without affecting the country’s foreseeable energy supply)… it’s very difficult for politicians working within short political time frames to work to the longer timescales of nuclear decommissioning – Sellafield, for example, could take up to one hundred years to be fully decommissioned.
 However, the issue remains that by delaying you can create a greater risk.
 The management of radioactive waste can be incredibly safe, in fact the industry in the UK has a very impressive record, however the facilites and containment environments where wastes are currently stored are ageing and therefore it is imperative that the challenge is addressed as a priority.